OmarEP/skeleton-sp21/proj2/gitlet-design.md

 2. Blob Folder: in order to keep track of all the blobs(file info)
 3. Branches folder to hold the MASTER branch and any subsequent branches.
 4. Text file with the SHA1 of the HEAD pointer: A way to remember the current HEAD pointer
+5. A file that has the name of the current branch name.
 ### Stage

 #### Fields